Anirudh47/Automated-Categorization-of-Computer-Science-Research-Papers-using-NLP/submission.md

 | Top Author             | Yang  Li |
 | Number of Publications | 82       |

+### Top 20 Authors

-### The below table shows us the Top 20 Authors with the maximum number of publications across all the departments :
+The below table shows us the Top 20 Authors with the maximum number of publications across all the departments :

 | Author                 | Number of Publications |
 |------------------------|-------|